 I just wanted to share because I do expect something like this to happen to every new dog owner.
 It might not be this extreme but I want to be sure you know that in addition to all of the adorable pics and cuddly moments with your new dog there is bound to be a little chaos too and I need you to be prepared for that.
 Keep in mind that I will be here for support and when you are ready for it – some laughs.

-If you have a male dog in your home now this would NOT be a good fit.
+If you have a male dog in your home now this would NOT be a good fit and I will ask you to contact me regarding a pet only and not a guardian dog.
 I would not place an intact female in a home with a male even if he is neutered and my concern is his behavior once the female is in heat.
 I would assume you would not be happy if your boy started peeing in your house.
 I also think if you have young children in your home this may be difficult as the dog will be gone for 8 weeks, three different times, which can be tough on a child that has bonded and might even sleep with the dog.
+I also get a lot of responses from those working at Amazon but you cannot bring an intact female in to the office once she has reached sexual maturity it would create a huge distraction in an office full of dogs.
+The best place for our girl would be somewhere she has a human home with her and no other dogs in the house.

 Still think you’d be a good fit?
 Great!
 You would pay a deposit equal to the cost of a puppy so this is not a free dog INITIALLY however you will receive your deposit back with each litter with additional financial compensation as well.
+So it does take about 3 years to receive your money back, this is not immediate as she doesn’t even have her first litter until she is about 2 years old.
 Puppy will have 3 litters and then I will pay to have her spayed at the amazing place we took Shakira (recovery was AMAZING) and by 4 years old she will be 110% YOUR DOG with many years of life to enjoy.
 We’d love to see her again if you travel but there would be no obligation to bring her back to our house if that doesn’t work with your plans.

 If you have been considering a dog but travel has kept you from adding to your family, this could be a great arrangement because we would love to have her back to visit as often as possible.
 It is just difficult for us to take multiple dogs out and about and socialize them properly and we think the guardian program would give our girls a great opportunity that is harder for us to provide here.
 There are definitely more details to discuss.
 Please contact me if you are within 20 miles of 98012 and want more information!
 Thanks